CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Define primary keys for each table.
+## Define primary keys for each table. -- Behnam Lal Moghaddam

 * done

 ---

-## Implement foreign keys using ON DELETE SET NULL and ON DELETE CASCADE.
+## Implement foreign keys using ON DELETE SET NULL and ON DELETE CASCADE. -- Behnam Lal Moghaddam

 * done

 ---

-## Populate each table with at least 20 tuples.
+## Populate each table with at least 20 tuples. -- Behnam Lal Moghaddam

 ```sql
 -- Sample data for the User table